I would sit alone in the school bathroom with my heart and mind racing. My palms sweating. My body trembling.

 Ultimately, spaces where my 17 year old self would have not been afraid to have been seen, to have not been afraid to open up, and to have been able to support others too.

-I’ve found in our modern world, classes can offer a great way to bring people together in a structured, dedicated way where people can get to know each other over time.
+I’ve found in our modern world, classes and group sessions can offer a great way to bring people together in a structured, dedicated way where people can get to know each other over time.

 And the activity of writing inherently forces people to be introspective, curious, and inquisitive about themselves and one another.

-The magic of the way we design our Writing Classes, we prefer to call a Quest is that we do it together and we ask people to create.
+The magic of the way we design our membership programs and classes is that we do it together and we ask people to create.

 We ask people to share.
 We ask people to deeply, truly help each other reach their goals because that’s how we can elevate our own dreams and our communities’ dreams.